EthanHolleman/DRIP-AGS-ENCODE/README.md

 I would like to look at GRO-seq data and map reads from (*Lim et al*) at some point to see if there is overlapping reads in inter-genic regions.

+However the resolution of the DRIP data is low.